Bkamahl/ReservableRooms/README.md

 > What do I need to use this addon?

-A CPPI complient prop protection, and a setup map file.
+A CPPI complient prop protection.

 > Who made this addon?